bcastelino/prompt-perfect-local-extension/README.md

 - No tracking or analytics

 ---
-## Limitations
+## 🙄 Limitations

 - Works only in Chrome/Chromium-based browsers
 - Requires manual installation (not available in Chrome Web Store)
-- OpenRouter API key is required for all enhancement features
+- An OpenRouter API key is required for all enhancement features
+- If you disable or delete the extension, the saved Prompts are lost

 ---
-## Contributing
+## 👨‍👨‍👧‍👦 Contributing

 1. Fork the repository
 2. Create a feature branch